 Where does the meeting take place?

 The monthly meetings usually take place at the Phinney Neighborhood Community Center beginning at 2pm and ending at 4:30pm.
+Set up starts at 1:30 p.m. and tear down happens after the meeting.
+You are welcome to come in early and stay late to lend a hand.
 Check the calendars on the program page, address and map information will be available to you.
 For more information on our location, please visit The Phinney Center website.

 Are you affiliated with anyone?

 Our club is a chapter of the Cactus and Succulent Society of America.
 You can find more information on the national organization by clicking here.

 Go to our contact page, scroll halfway down, and fill out the form.
 It’s that easy!
 Please bring your membership fee to the first meeting you attend or mail it to Membership, PO Box 55593, Shoreline, WA 98155.

 Note: We are transitioning to an October membership renewal month, so the current membership fee is $2/month.
 For example, if you join in March your fee would be $14.

 What’s the difference between a cactus and a succulent?

 First of all, succulents are plants which store water in the plants, stems, and leaves.
 Some examples would be aloe, sempervivum, and sedum.
 This is also true of cacti.
 What sets cacti apart from other succulents is the presence of areoles which are small mounds from which spines, leaves, hair, and flowers grow.
 Cacti is a sub group of succulent plants.
 Not all succulents are cacti, but all cacti are succulents.